DemetriAndreou/Json/README.md

 				using Jk    = std::map<std::string,Json>;
 				using DataT = std::variant<std::monostate, long, double, bool, std::string, Ja, Jk>;

 At this one place, can change long to int, double to float and std::map to std::unordered_map and std::vector.
-These types could have been templated, however it's easy to change and the goal keep it was as simple as possible.
+These types could have been templated, however it's easy to change and the goal was to keep it as simple as possible.

 The DataT object inside the Json class can be readily copied/moved in and out.
-The reason for this is, can harness the full expressive power of the stl with the benefit of keeping Json.h as simple as possible.
+The reason for this is, can harness the full expressive power of the Standard Templace Library with the benefit of keeping Json.h as simple as possible.

 This is designed to take as input and output either a string or some std::stream.
-From below, can see the stream versions are must slower.
+From below, can see the stream versions are much slower.
 Still, the option is there for either case.

 Examples
 --------